 Who Can Use ACH Transfers?

 Any business with a bank account within the Automated Clearing House network can use ACH transactions to make it easier for customers to pay.
-In fact, you can use ACH in many aspects of your business, including in banking and loan payments, to simplify your finance tracking.
+You can use ACH in many aspects of your business, including banking and loan payments, to simplify your finance tracking.

 Here are some specific suggestions for smart ways to put ACH to work for your business: